This is a sponsored post in partnership with Wipeout Gear, customizable bike helmets for kids.

 Thankfully, my youngest chiclet has never given me issues about wearing protective gear, but the thing is that he likes variety.
-He LOVES to color, customize and stand out… and his new Wipeout Dry Erase helmet and protective gear checks all those boxes.
+He LOVES to color, customize and stand out… and his new customizable bike helmet, the Wipeout Dry Erase helmet, and protective gear checks all those boxes.

 The Wipeout Dry Erase Helmet package includes the Dry Erase helmet, 5 Dry Erase markers in assorted neon colors and 8 stencil designs.
 The sturdy and stylish helmet is made of ABS hard-shell construction with an EPS liner for durability.
 It is certified for safety protection for roller sports, including biking, skateboarding, roller-skating and scooters, for kids ages 3 to 14.
 Helmet sizes: 3+ (47-49cm), 5+ (49-52cm) and 8+ (52-56cm).
 Colors include Black, Teal, Neon Pink and Zest (a neon yellow-green), among others.
 Wipeout Dry Erase Protective 3-Pack includes kneepads, wrist guards, elbow pads, and 2 markers.

 When I chose out his gear I was worried that his drawing wouldn’t show up.
 The gear comes in different colors, but I love the color black so that’s what he got.
 And in all honesty, I was all for getting the helmet because I know that he needs that to protect his head; I wasn’t too sure about the rest of the gear.
 The chiclets had never had kneepads, elbow pads or wrist guards.
 I always thought that it would make it harder for them to move their bodies with the gear on.
 I was wrong.
 So wrong.